buluma/buluma.github.io/_posts/2018-10-20-galaxy-lint.md

 Galaxy currently is a dumping place for Ansible roles, anybody can submit any quality role there and it's kept indefinitely.

 For example [Nginx is listed 1122 times](https://galaxy.ansible.com/search?keywords=nginx&order_by=-relevance&page_size=10).
-Happily [Jeff Geerling](https://github.com/geerlingguy)'s role shows up on top, probably because it has the most downloads.
+Happily [Jeff Geerling](https://github.com/geerlingguy)'s role shows up among the top list, probably because it has the most downloads.

 The [Galaxy team](https://github.com/ansible/galaxy/graphs/contributors) has decided that checking for quality is one way to improve search results.
 It looks liek roles will have a few criterea: